Writing a SLURM Submission Script

 - Resource Specifications: Using

-directives to describe the resources and properties required for your job. - Job Commands: The actual commands or scripts that will be executed on the compute nodes.
+#SBATCHdirectives to describe the resources and properties required for your job. - Job Commands: The actual commands or scripts that will be executed on the compute nodes.

-🔹 Basic Submission Script
+Basic Submission Script

-options, but it's recommended to include some basic directives to ensure your job runs effectively.
+In the simplest case, you could omit all #SBATCH options, but it's recommended to include some basic directives to ensure your job runs effectively.

 Here is an example of a basic submission script: